jaykhan-dev/jkvp/docs/blog/blockchain/crypto-jobs.md

 | --- | --- | --- | --- |
 | Frontend Developer | $80K | $50K | $500K |
 | Design | $80K | $56K | $200K |

+## Strategies and Tactics
+- Get job alerts directly into your mailbox so you don't have waste time finding them
+- Apply quickly
+- Have multiple templates of your resume
+- Cover letters are important but spending too much time on one is a waste of time

+### Forging Alliances

+It is important to build a network because it is crucial for success.
+Real people.
+Technology is just a means to an end.

+- Linkedin messages
+- Discord Servers for projects
+- Reddit crypto users

+## Failures

+- Traditional jobs are slow to respond and I've been ghosted/rejected even when I thought the interview went well.
+- Random recuiters reaching out who sound fishy and ask for too much information like the last 4 digits of a SIN card.
+- International interviews didn't work out due to time differences.